-In order to avoid potential impacts to paleontological resources, the following mitigation measures shall be implemented by the project applicant:
+In order to avoid significant direct impacts to paleontological resources, the following mitigation measure(s) shall be implemented by the Applicant/Permittee.
+Compliance with the mitigation measure(s) shall be the responsibility of the Applicant/Permittee.

-I. Prior to Permit Issuance
+I. Prior to Permit Issuance - Plan Check

-- A. Land Development Review (LDR) Plan Check - 1.
-Prior to Notice to Proceed (NTP) for any construction permits, including but not limited to, the first Grading Permit, Demolition Plans/Permits and Building Plans/Permits, but prior to the first preconstruction meeting, whichever is applicable, the Assistant Deputy Director (ADD) Environmental designee shall verify that the requirements for Paleontological Monitoring have been noted on the appropriate construction documents.

-- B. Letters of Qualification have been submitted to ADD - 1.
+- A. Entitlements Plan Check - 1.
+Prior to issuance of any construction permits, including but not limited to, the first Grading Permit, Demolition Plans/Permits and Building Plans/Permits or a Notice to Proceed for Subdivisions, but prior to the first preconstruction meeting, whichever is applicable, the Assistant Deputy Director (ADD) Environmental designee shall verify that the requirements for Paleontological Monitoring have been noted on the appropriate construction documents. - B. Letters of Qualification have been submitted to ADD - 1.
 The applicant shall submit a letter of verification to Mitigation Monitoring Coordination (MMC) identifying the Principal Investigator (PI) for the project and the names of all persons involved in the paleontological monitoring program, as defined in the City of San Diego Paleontology Guidelines. - 2.
-MMC would provide a letter to the applicant confirming the qualifications of the PI and all persons involved in the paleontological monitoring of the project. - 3.
+MMC will provide a letter to the applicant confirming the qualifications of the PI and all persons involved in the paleontological monitoring of the project. - 3.
 Prior to the start of work, the applicant shall obtain approval from MMC for any personnel changes associated with the monitoring program.